 - Once the sauce has reached the consistency that you like, stir in dill, lemon juice and lemon zest.

 - Pour the delicious creamy dill sauce over the fish and dig in!
-There ya have it…fish with cream sauce is easy peasy delish!
+There ya have it, fish with cream sauce.
+Easy and delicious!

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 I love cod for this recipe, but other delicious options are haddock, halibut or a similar white fish.